 When a youth nears his time to age out of the system, the Case Manager assists him to find housing, connects him to resources that provide jobs skills training, additional education, or other employment opportunities depending on which direction the youth wants to go.
 The Case Manager stays in close contact with youth to smooth the transition into independent living.
 Residents know that they are always welcome to contact us if they need additional support or just want to stop by to visit.

-Healthy Transitions works with Healing Spirit boys and other young foster care boys and girls, both in and out of foster care, ages 16 to 21 to prepare them for successful independent living when they age out of the foster care system at 18.
-The Healthy Transitions Program is an expansion of services to youth in the Healing Spirit House program.
+Healthy Transitions and Homelessness Prevention works with Healing Spirit boys and other young foster care boys and girls, both in and out of foster care, ages 16 to 21 to prepare them for successful independent living when they age out of the foster care system at 18.
+The HTHP Program is an expansion of services to youth in the Healing Spirit House program.